skamsie/Domain-Status-Checker/README.md

 </table>

 The domainStatus.py script uses the pywhois library for getting domain name registrar and referral url.
 The needed files are included.
-More about python-whois on:
+More about pywhois on:
 'https://code.google.com/p/pywhois/'